What is Performance Test Execution?

 After the tuning of the application, the same test is repeated again to verify the performance of the application.
-If the issue still persists then again application is pushed-back for the tuning to meet the NFRs.
+If the issue still persists then again application is pushed back for the tuning to meet the NFRs.

 Interim Performance Test Report is the only deliverable of this phase.
 Download the template of the Interim Performance Test Report

-PerfMate has created the test scripts and scenarios in the last two phases and now ready to start the test execution cycle.
+PerfMate has created the test scripts and scenarios in the last two phases and is now ready to start the test execution cycle.
 He checks all the required pre-requisite and starts the test.
 As per Performance Test Plan, he needs to conduct various tests on the application like load test, stress test, soak test and spike test.

 |Cycle#||Round#||Test Type||Test ID|